Emotions in Eastern Culture | Lecture

 23 July, 16:00

 As part of the public programme of the exhibition “HOW ARE YOU TODAY?
-Emotional intelligence”, we invite you to a lecture by philosopher Kaspars Eihmanis titled “Emotions in Eastern Culture”.
+Emotional intelligence”, developed in collaboration with the Dr. Ilze Aizsilniece Foundation, we invite you to a lecture by philosopher Kaspars Eihmanis entitled “Emotions in Eastern Culture”.

 Kaspars Eihmanis (Dr. phil., Chengchi University, Taiwan) is a philosopher with international experience and in-depth knowledge of the history of Buddhist philosophy and theories of consciousness.
 In addition to his academic work, he is actively engaged in public philosophy, organising lectures and discussions in order to make philosophical thinking accessible beyond the university environment.
 Through his work, he promotes intercultural philosophical exchange, paying particular attention to the interaction between Western and Eastern traditions of thought.